 The substitution principle in REACH and other legislation

 Compared to the previous legislative framework, REACH introduces a (under certain conditions) compulsory substitution principle based on the hazardous properties of a substance in addition to the already previously established risk-based restriction measures.
-The <link en reach authorisation _blank>authorisation title of REACH specifies in Article 55:
+The authorisation title of REACH specifies in Article 55:

 “The aim of this Title is to ensure the good functioning of the internal market while assuring that the risks from substances of very high concern are properly controlled and that these substances are progressively replaced by suitable alternative substances or technologies where these are economically and technically viable.
 To this end all manufacturers, importers and downstream users applying for authorisations shall analyse the availability of alternatives and consider their risks, and the technical and economic feasibility of substitution”